biicode/docs/c++/commands/user.rst

 .. _bii_user_command:

-``bii user``: specify your username
+**bii user**: specify your username
 ------------------------------------

-Shows or changes your current biicode user.
+Show or change your current biicode user.

 **A quick tip:** Run ``bii user your_username`` before getting started, this way biicode knows you’re the one winning a badge.